cognitedata/neat/docs/terminology/rules-validation.md

 If the `dataModelType` is set to `enterprise`, then the `Rule` object is expected to be a fundamental data model, meaning that is not based on another data model.
 In this case, if there is a `Reference` it will be ignored.

-If the `dataModelType` is set to `solution`, then the `Rule` object is expected to be based on another data model.
+If the `dataModelType` is set to `solution`, then the `Rule` object is expected to be based on another data model, which should be present as `Reference` rules.
 For example, the user rules might use classes, views, or containers from the reference rules.
 If the `Reference` rules is missing an error will be raised.

 ## <code>schema</code>—Whether to Validate against Last Rules object

-If the `schema` is set to `complete`, then the `Rule` object is expected to be a complete data model.
+If the `schema` is set to `complete`, then the `Rule` object (or `Rules` + `Reference` if `dataModelType=solution`) is expected to be a complete data model.
 This means that the `Rule` object should contain all the classes, views, and containers that are needed for the data model.

 If the `schema` is set to `partial`, then the `Rule` object is expected to be a partial data model.
 No validation of the consistency of the `Rule` object as a whole will be done.
 This is useful when you develop a data model in a team with input from multiple sources, which are later merged into a complete data model.

 If the `schema` is set to `extension`, then the `Rule` object is expected to be an extension of the previous iteration.
-This means that the: User Rules+Last Rules=Complete Rules.
+This means that the: User Rules+Last Rules=Complete Rules, if `dataModelType=enterprise`, and Use Rules + Last Rules + Ref Rules=Complete Rules, if `dataModelType=solution`.
 If the `Last` rules are missing an error will be raised.
 How the validation is done is specified in the `extension` field.

 ## <code>extension</code>—How to Validate against Last Rules object